NoerNova/shan-dictionary-chrome-extensions/README.md

-## Google-Chrome extensions for Tai - End Dictionnary
+## Google-Chrome extensions for Shan Dictionnary

 a google chrome extension for [shandictionary](https://shandictionary.com),